OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 and the user needs to have write permissions for the target and the public schema.

-Starting with GDAL 1.7.0, if the user defines the environment variable
+If the user defines the environment variable

 ::